-The final step is application of the protective coating.
-The best way to show off your deck’s beautiful grain is with use of a transparent or semi transparent sealer.
+The final step is an application of the protective coating.
+The best way to show off your deck’s beautiful grain is with the use of a transparent or semi-transparent sealer.
 Solid opaque stains are available for an even look in any color.
-All coatings are applied the old fashioned way with brush.
+All coatings are applied the old-fashioned way with a brush.
 All of our coatings allow for simple maintenance to be performed to keep the surfaces protected and looking their finest at all times.

-Maintenance consists of establishing an estimated schedule for ser-vice.
-Redwood is a bit more porous than other hardwoods and can accept more of protective coating which translates into longer protec-tion.
+Maintenance consists of establishing an estimated schedule for service.
+Redwood is a bit more porous than other hardwoods and can accept a more protective coating which translates into longer protection.
 We generally recommend maintenance service at 8 to 12 months for oil base sealers and 2 years for solid opaque stains.
 Maintenance should be performed whenever visually necessary in lieu of estimated service timeframes.

-The best way for day to day maintenance is to sweep or blow with a leaf blower.
+The best way for day-to-day maintenance is to sweep or blow with a leaf blower.
 This is the safest way to remove surface dirt without harming the coating.
 Mild hosing at quarterly intervals will remove stubborn dirt and contaminants.
-Excess water should be squeegee’d off after hosing.
-Frequency of day to day maintenance will vary for Orange County, Los Angeles, San Diego and the particular microcli-mate your are located in.
+Excess water should be squeegeed off after hosing.
+The frequency of day-to-day maintenance will vary for Orange County, Los Angeles, San Diego, and the particular microclimate you are located in.

 Oil Base Sealer

 Why oil base?
-The old fashioned way is still the best.
-Oil and pig-ments penetrate into the wood and protect inside and out.
-Oil sealers will enhance the wood grain giving it a natural rich and vibrant matte appearance.
+The old-fashioned way is still the best.
+Oil and pigments penetrate into the wood and protect it both inside and out.
+Oil sealers will enhance the wood grain giving it a natural, rich, and vibrant matte appearance.
 These oils highlight the varying natural attributes of each piece of wood for a stunning look.
 Varying tint shades are available to achieve the particular color desire.
 Over the course of your projected time frame, the sealers will eventually dissolve back to bare wood.
-Mild cleaning and re application is all that is needed to keep the wood protected and looking amazing.
+Mild cleaning and reapplication are all that will be needed to keep the wood protected and looking amazing.